 There's always something going on at night, too.
-In June, we caught the Commonweal's "Little Shop of Horrors,'' which was a hoot.
-The phrase "Feed me, Seymour!'' now is a catchphrase around our house; don't miss it.
+One June, we caught the Commonweal's "Little Shop of Horrors,'' which was a hoot.
+The phrase "Feed me, Seymour!'' now is a catchphrase around our house.

 There's often music and dancing at the Sons of Norway hall, a homey nook near Sylvan Park.
 Four miles west of town, touring musicians perform in the 250-seat auditorium at Eagle Bluff Environmental Learning Center.